-What prompted you to co-organize it with SDNCentral?
+What prompted you to co-organize it with SDxCentral?

-Foskett: “We’ve been aware of SDNCentral for a while, back to our early Networking Field Days and our first SDN Symposium.
-As we got to know the folks behind SDNCentral, we realized that we shared an interest in open technical discussion without the “sales-y” flavor usually found at trade shows.
+Foskett: “We’ve been aware of SDxCentral for a while, back to our early Networking Field Days and our first SDN Symposium.
+As we got to know the folks behind SDxCentral, we realized that we shared an interest in open technical discussion without the “sales-y” flavor usually found at trade shows.
 As SDN evolved, co-hosting a Software-Defined Data Center Symposium just seemed a natural fit.”

 What’s your view on how the data center is evolving?
 What key trends are you seeing that you aim to cover in the symposium?